Toronto Roller Derby: Whip It promotion

 During the 2009 Toronto International Film Festival, Drew Barrymore's film Whip It had its North American premiere.
 To help promote the film, Toronto Roller Derby skaters wore "Hurl Scouts" uniforms from the movie, while others from the league held a public exhibition bout at Yonge-Dundas Square (now Sankofa Square), an event which was attended by the stars of the film at halftime, giving Toronto Roller Derby their largest media exposure to date.
 ToRD's luck in securing the premiere, the legacy of the film festival event, and the film itself, have contributed to larger crowds and greater numbers of women trying out for the league.

 Rogers TV

 Since 2010, Rogers TV in Toronto has been airing playoff games from the Toronto Roller Derby house league season, beginning with the Championship Bout from November 2010, which was the first time a complete ToRD event was broadcast on local television.
 Starting in 2011, Rogers property CITY-TV has been providing regular news coverage on CityNews, provided by sports anchor Kathryn Humphreys, as well as Hugh Burrill.

+Political Lobbying

+In 2011 the league was recognized for lobbying at meetings in East York and North York to protest proposed cuts to the 101 Downsview Park bus, which was the only bus line that serviced the area for the league's arena.